zoom/zoomapps-sample-js/README.md

 ## Serve over HTTPS

 In order to use the Zoom App within Zoom you'll want to make sure that you're serving over HTTPS and your app is publicly accessible.
-Often the easiest way to accomplish this is to use a tool like [Ngrok](https://ngrok.com):
+Often the easiest way to accomplish this is to use a tool like [Ngrok](https://ngrok.com) with the port you're serving on:

 ```shell
 ngrok http 3000